Abu Bakr: Subsequent life in Mecca

-His wife Qutaylah bint Abd-al-Uzza did not accept Islam and he divorced her.
+His wife Qutaylah bint Abd al-Uzza did not accept Islam and he divorced her.
 His other wife, Umm Ruman, became a Muslim.
-All his children accepted Islam except Abd al-Rahman, from whom Abu Bakr disassociated himself.
 His conversion also brought many people to Islam.
-He persuaded his intimate friends to convert, and presented Islam to other friends in such a way that many of them also accepted the faith.
+He persuaded his intimate friends to revert, and presented Islam to other friends in such a way that many of them also accepted the faith.
 Those who converted to Islam at the dawah of Abu Bakr were: